Skip to content

 Admission requirements and steps to apply

-The College of Nursing and Health Innovation admission process is the first step towards changing your life and enriching the lives of others.
+The College of Nursing and Health Innovation admission process is the first step toward changing your life and enriching the lives of others.
 Familiarize yourself with these admission requirements, along with information on required documentation.

-• Submit official transcripts
+• Official transcripts

 • Completion of the application requirements does not guarantee admission to the BSN Prelicensure program.
 Applicants will be ranked and admitted based on space availability.
 Admission to the BSN Prelicensure program is highly competitive.

-College Of Nursing Requirements
+• College of Nursing Requirements

 BSN Prelicensure students admitted to UTA Fall 2017 and after—as freshmen or transfer students—are required to take the TEAS exam for their standardized admission exam to the BSN Prelicensure program.
 Students advised by their BSN Academic Advisor prior to the Fall 2017 semester can take the TEAS exam.
 If needing the TEAS exam for admission to a different university's nursing program, verify with that institution what sections and scores may be needed for admission.
-Read more information about the TEAS.

 Visit Undergraduate Nursing Advising (prelicensure) for a list of AO BSN advisors.